ABignaud/Transcriptomics_SupBioTech_2023/docs/content/Session04/04_index.md

 ---

-Start of the exam project with the questions.
+Start of the exam project.